Notice: Undefined offset: 4 in /www/clients/dododsondesigns.com/htdocs/wp-content/plugins/ultimate-social-media-plus/libs/sfsi_widget.php on line 1356

-Repurposed cabinet doors are a great way to create functional home decor.
-Recently I visited a ReStore with Habitat for Humanity and got super motivated to create something functional for my bathroom that looks pretty at the same time.
+Old cabinet doors are a great way to create functional home decor.
+Recently I visited a ReStore with Habitat for Humanity and got super motivated to create something functional and pretty for my bathroom.
 The doors were affordably priced and it was also giving back to the community.
 That’s a win-win in my book!
-This blog post will show you how to create a toilet paper caddy that was not only functional but pretty too.
+Searching through an ocean of cabinets doors was actually inspiring at the ReStore.
+Let’s just say it stirred up my creativity.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!